Tangled (Featured poem)

 :

-a lifetime ago
+lifetime ago

-some tectonic plates shifted
+tectonic plates shifted

-the body has memory
+the body has memory.

 Ennui